For Those With a Foreskin, Let's Talk About Smegma Control

 As anyone familiar with an erection can tell you, the head of the penis not only hardens but grows in size as well.
 However, the foreskin stays the same size.
 It is flexible due to the foreskin's thinness, but only retracts thanks to its relaxed muscular fibers.
 Regardless of a yielding foreskin or relaxed muscles, that movement could still be dry and extremely uncomfortable without lubrication.

 Smegma isn't biologically necessary in prepubescent children, but it still appears.
 A child's smegma specifically is thought to contain keratin, an essential chemical for their overall growth.
 Keratin buildups appearing as firm white growths occur only in newborns, typically in the mouth.
-These growths are known as Epstein pearls and very rarely could appear on the tip of a newborn's penis.
-Regardless of chemical makeup, keeping smegma's presence healthy is about quick turnover.

 "[Smegma] is normal, but can build up and create a home for the organisms that live on our skin, such as bacteria and fungus," said Purvisha Patel, a Memphis-based dermatologist.
 "Gently pulling back the foreskin and washing the area of skin overlap with soap and water is recommended.
 Do not use alcohol or astringents in this area, though, as the skin is delicate there and it would not only hurt but also disrupt the skin barrier, causing damage to the skin."